-if neither data receiver nor data sender wants to handle output horizontal tab characters, the data receiver must do it, and if both data receiver and data sender wants to handle output horizontal tab characters, the data sender gets to do it.
+1. if neither data receiver nor data sender wants to handle the output vertical tab characters, the data receiver must do it, and 2. if both data receiver and data sender want to handle the output vertical tab characters, the data sender gets to do it.

-The reasoning for the former rule is that if neither wants to do it, then the default in the NAOHTD option dominates.
+The reasoning for the former rule is that if neither want to do it, then the default in the NAOVTD option dominates.
 If both want to do it, the sender, who is presumed to have special knowledge about the data, should be allowed to do it, taking into account any suggestions the receiver may make.
-Simulation is defined as the replacement of the horizontal tab character by enough spaces to move the printer head (or line-pointer) to the next horizontal tab stop.
+Simulation is defined as the replacement of the character by enough line-feeds (only) to advance the paper (or line-pointer) to the next vertical tab stop.
+Note that delays controlled by the data sender must consist of NUL

-Note that delays, controlled by the data sender, must consist of NUL characters inserted immediately after the horizontal tab character.
+Note that delays, controlled by the data sender, must consist of NUL characters, inserted immediately after the line-feed character.
 This is necessary due to the assynchrony of network transmissions.
 As with all option negotiations, neither party should suggest a state already in effect except to refuse to negotiate; changes should be acknowledged; and once refused, an option should not be resuggested until "something changes" (e.g., another process starts).
-At any time, either party can disable further negotiation by giving the appropriate WON'T NAOHTD or DON'T NAOHTD command.
+At any time, either party can disable further negotiation by giving the appropriate WON'T NAOVTD or DON'T NAOVTD command.